mircealungu/student-projects/thesis-structure.md

 ## Problem

 Make it clear that there's a problem.
 That it's important.
 By the end of this, the reader should be curious: how could you solve this problem!
+If you don't identify a clear problem, you can't find the related work; you likely won't have a clear solution

+At ITU identifying a clear problem is a [goal](https://itustudent.itu.dk/study-administration/project-work/project-goals) of any individual or group project.

 ## Related Work